fredmara/fredmara/README.md

 👋 Hi there!
-I'm an experienced IT professional with 7+ years in systems administration, network infrastructure, and technical support.
+I'm an experienced IT professional with 7+ years in systems administration, Cybersecurity, network infrastructure, and technical support.
 I'm currently diving deeper into DevOps, containerization, and Web3 smart contract development.

 💻 Tech Stack & Interests: